-5.19.1.3 Summary of existing Multi-CDN and multi-source/endpoint delivery solutions

-5.19.1.3.1 Overview

-The solutions introduced below provide a summary of common approaches that are currently used to enable multi-CDN or multi-source/endpoint delivery to mitigate the challenges discussed in clause 5.19.1.2.
-These solutions are typically implemented over the top of the 5GMS System in such a way where content hosted within 5GMS System may be treated as a single CDN/source/endpoint, and the others exist outside of the 5GMS System (e.g., commercial CDNs, etc.).
+to enable multi-CDN or multi-source/endpoint delivery to mitigate the challenges described above.
+Some of these solutions may be implemented over the top of the 5GMS System in such a way that content hosted within the 5GMS System is treated as a single CDN/source/endpoint, while others exist outside of the 5GMS System (e.g., commercial CDNs, etc.).

-5.19.1.3.2 Multi-CDN delivery with DNS-based switching
+5.19.1.3 Multi-CDN delivery with DNS-based switching